 To help aid you in determining which attorney is experienced enough to handle your legal matter, I have provided below a list of common questions (and answers) you may want to ask your attorney before you retain them.

 I have also provided a list of most of the common crimes that occur in District courts in Massachusetts and indicate whether or not I have represented someone on that type of case and whether or not I have defended an individual during a trial on that charge.
 The information contained in here was drafted in May of 2019 and is subject to change in the future.
-Please click on this link to view an extensive table of the types of matters Attorney Sandell has represented.
+Please click on this link directly below to view an extensive table of the types of matters Attorney Sandell has represented.

 Common questions potential clients frequently ask Attorney Sandell